mohammadreza-babaeimosleh/DLD_Data_Auto-update/README.md

 ```bash
     python ./src/API-call/main.py
 ```
-6. After running any of the part 4 or 5 commands you will get a massage to select with the dataset you want to do processes on it.
-Select it with a valid entry
+6. After running any of the part 4 or 5 commands you will get a massage to select the dataset you want to do processes on it.
+Select it using a valid entry

 the final file will be replaced in your **Data** folder